Grants for Good

 How it works

-Shortlisted projects will receive one of the following amounts, dependant on the result of John Good Group’s employee vote:
+Shortlisted projects receive one of the following amounts, depending on the result of our partner businesses’ employee vote:

 Adam Walsh, CEO of the John Good Group (right) and Michelle Taft, Executive Director of the Matthew Good Foundation (left) meet and chat with a member (middle) at Men in Sheds Hull